 As a doctor, I always remind patients that acceptable blood glucose levels should be personalized.
 Older adults, pregnant women, children, people using insulin, and those at risk for low blood sugar may need different targets.

-Explore more ranges on: Acceptable blood glucose levels by time of day.
+Explore more ranges on acceptable blood glucose levels by time of day.

 Normal blood glucose levels can vary from person to person.
 The meaning of a glucose number depends on when it was measured, whether the person has diabetes, and what target range has been recommended by their doctor.